Torus Quotients as Global Quotients by Finite Groups: Characterization of torus quotients: proof of main theorem

 Before proving smoothness of the components of $\D$, we observe that the ramification divisor on the source of $\pi$ is $\pi^{-1}(D)\subseteq\spec\O_{U,u}$, given by the $x_i$-coordinate hyperplanes with $\ell_i\neq 1$.
 Note that the stabilizers of the components are precisely the $P_i$, and that these subgroups of $G$ are distinct for distinct components of the ramification divisor.

 We now show that the components of $\D$ are smooth.
-For this, it no longer suffices to replace $X$ by $\spec\hhat\O_{X,x}$, and so we return to the original notation.
+For this, it no longer suffices to replace $X$ by $\spec\hhat\O_{X,x}$, so we return to the original notation.
 To complete the proof, we show that for every point $z$ of $\X$, the number of components of $\D$ passing through $z$ is equal to the number of components of the induced divisor in $\X\times_X\spec\hhat\O_{X,x}$, where $x$ is the image of $z$ in $X$.
+This shows that no divisor self-intersects.

 Let $u$ be a point of $[U/G]$ such that $f(u)=z$.
 We have that $f$ is a homeomorphism, as $[U/G]\to X$ and $\X\to X$ are coarse space maps, hence homeomorphisms.
 Therefore, the components of $\D$ passing through $z$ are in bijection with the components of $f^{-1}(\D)$ passing through $u$.
 These are in bijection with the components of the induced divisor in $[U/G]\times_X\spec\hhat\O_{X,x}$, as the distinct formal components are stabilized by distinct subgroups of $G$.
 Finally, these are in bijection with the components of the induced divisor in $\X\times_X\spec\hhat\O_{X,x}$, as the morphism $[U/G]\times_X\spec\hhat\O_{X,x}\to \X\times_X\spec\hhat\O_{X,x}$ is a homeomorphism. \end{proof}